-Graduate students who have experienced significantly increased costs related to the COVID-19 pandemic can request a Cost of Attendance Appeal through the Temple Dashboard.
-This appeal is intended to increase the student's overall budget so (s)he/they may obtain additional loan funds to meet these pandemic-related expenses.
+Students who experience higher education-related costs than outlined on their financial aid offer may appeal for an increase in their Cost of Attendance.
+This appeal is intended to increase the student's overall budget so (s)he/they may obtain additional loan funds to meet these education-related expenses.
 This appeal does not result in non-loan funding.
-The purpose of the appeal is to permit the student to borrow additional funds to meet these pandemic-related expenses.
-Examples of these expenses are increased childcare expenses, unexpected housing costs, etc. Students must be able to document what the expense was prior to the pandemic and what they are currently experiencing to demonstrate the increase related to the pandemic.
+The purpose of the appeal is to permit the student to borrow additional loan funds to meet these education-related expenses.
+Examples of these expenses are increased childcare expenses, unexpected housing costs, etc. Students must be able to document the increase.
+Please also bear in mind that the aid offer only covers nine months of the year, in keeping with the Fall/Spring semesters.

 Students can request the appeal through our Dashboard using the following steps:

-- Click on the red 'Request' button under the Temple logo
+- Click on the Manage Requests button in the upper right hand corner

-- Click on the green plus button for a 2021-2022 Cost of Attendance Appeal
+- Click on the plus button for a 2022-2023 Cost of Attendance Appeal

 - Provide a brief description of the change